2021 AFL Grand Final: Media coverage

 Per the AFL TV rights, the Seven Network had the exclusive broadcast rights within Australia, with Fox Footy showing the replay of the match after the game despite broadcasting its own pre-game, half-time and post-game coverage.

-Once streaming services were factored in, the match had an average national viewership of 4.11 million, eclipsing the 2016 AFL Grand Final by just 21,000 and about 200,000 more than the 2020 AFL Grand Final.
-It is the fourth most-watched VFL/AFL game in history, and it was the most-watched Grand Final since 2005, which averaged a national audience of 4.449 million.
+Once streaming services were factored in, the match had an average national viewership of 4.11 million.
+It is the fourth most-watched VFL/AFL game in history, and it was the most-watched grand final since 2005, which averaged a national audience of 4.449 million.

 Due to quarantine requirements for Victorian residents to enter Western Australia, Seven Network commentators James Brayshaw, Brian Taylor and Daisy Pearce, and Fox Footy's Garry Lyon and Kath Loughnan, all quarantined for two weeks in the lead-up to the match.
 For Taylor, this was his fifth AFL Grand Final he called on commercial television, while for Brayshaw, it was his first, having been promoted to Seven's Friday night AFL commentary team at the beginning of the season when Bruce McAvaney scaled back his duties with the network.